mmKALLL/Neuroking/README.md

 Planned for 0.5:
 - Output generation-by-generation data into customizable "graphs" (exportable data points are sufficient)
 - More ways to input (previous gen, rows from a file, part of the screen as RGB values)

+Planned for 0.6:
+- Nodes with parametrized biases and thresholds between different value ranges (with e.g. sigmoid functions)
+- Systems of Systems; subnetworks

+Planned for 0.7:
+- Config files
+- Multiple modes of operation (interactive, let it run x generations, debug, hands-off, ...)
+- Brief tutorial and documentation

+Planned for 0.8:
+- Expanded test suite with extensive integration tests
+- Start work on connecting the core with an arbitrary GUI